 Sen. Patrick Leahy (D-VT) introduced a bill that would do just that, but it has no chance of passing before this afternoon's scheduled execution.

 Nicole Allan at The Atlantic asks the big question: If Garcia is executed, does it matter?
 Allan reports that in 2004 another Mexican citizen was facing the same predicament as Garcia.
 President George W. Bush asked Texas to reevaluate Jose Medellin's case.
-The state refused and Medellin was executed later that year.
+The state refused and Medellin was executed in 2008.